SherG/tester1/site/content/_index.md

 intro:
   heading: 5-Star Rated Personal Trainer
   text: >-
-    You'll be trained by an expert with 20+ years of experience.
+    You'll be trained by an expert with an impeccable client rating.
 Our fitness training is based on   the very best exercise research.
 Our pricing is competitive.
-Train at your choice of 3 private gyms in midtown Manhattan or your private residence.
+For location, choose from 3 peaceful, private gyms in midtown Manhattan or your residence.
 products:
   - image: /img/weight-training-nyc.webp
     text: >-